 Government ERP Selection Tips From the Experts

-Here are a few best practices for selecting the best government ERP system.
+Here are our proven best practices for selecting the best government ERP system.
 These expert insights will help you narrow your list of options and select the system that’s best suited for your needs.

 1. Start With Strategic Alignment

-Ensuring all project stakeholders, especially executives, are on the same page is one of the keys to government ERP success.
+Ensuring all project stakeholders, especially executives, are on the same page is the key to government ERP success.

-Executive buy-in is helpful when it comes to mobilizing resources and driving project priorities.
+Executive buy-in is especially helpful when it comes to mobilizing resources and driving project priorities.

-Before evaluating ERP systems, you’ll need to map your business processes at a high level.
-This gives you a list of software requirements that you can share with vendors.
+Before evaluating ERP systems, you’ll need to develop a list of software requirements that you can share with vendors.

 As a public agency, you might find this task a little challenging.
 Process knowledge is often stored in the minds of your long-term employees who may feel it’s to their advantage to keep this knowledge to themselves.

-Our ERP consultants always encourage clients to include key employees in the software selection process.
+Our ERP consultants always encourage clients to identify ERP stakeholders early so they can engage them in requirements gathering.
 This not only gives organizations valuable knowledge about various functional areas, but it also gives employees a sense of ownership, making them less likely to view new software as a threat.

 3. Take a Phased Approach

-As you begin comparing software options, it can be tempting to overhaul your entire IT ecosystem.
+As you begin comparing software options, it can be tempting to overhaul your entire IT ecosystem at once.

 A phased approach also gives employees more time to adapt to new workflows.
 Easing the transition should be a priority as public sector change management can be challenging.